 The best way, though, is through a third-party site.
 There are plenty of websites that track what’s coming and going on Netflix.
 Go to the What’s Expiring On Netflix blog to find a full list of titles that will be taken out of the service in the current month, and the date that it will leave.
 Each title is linked its Netflix page, in case you want to watch it immediately.

-How Can I Share Netflix Recommendations With Friends?
+6. How Do I Share Netflix Recommendations?

 There are two tools to share any Netflix title you recommend.
-First, through the Netflix app’s Share Menu, and second, through the new Flixtape app.
+First, through the Netflix app’s Share Menu, and second, through the Flixtape app.

 On an iOS or Android device, browse to the movie or show you like.
 You will see the Share icon, like the one circled in the image above.
 Tap it to get a list of all the apps on your phone that you can use to share that title.

-Why Does My Netflix Keep Buffering?
+7. Why Does Netflix Keep Stopping or Pausing?

 FAST is available as a website (fast.com), as well as an app on iOS and Android.
 It will tell you what speeds you can download Netflix videos at, and this may differ from the advertised speed of your internet connection.
 Even if Speedtest.net says a different speed, you can find out your Netflix speed through FAST.
-Remember, net neutrality demands equal speeds for all sites, so it might be time to have a conversation with your ISP if FAST shows lower speeds than you were expecting.

 If you’re using Netflix on a smartphone or tablet, you can adjust the settings so that it only works on Wi-Fi, or uses less data, by reducing quality.
 In the Netflix app, go to Menu > App Settings > Cellular Data Usage > Off to use only Wi-Fi.